-The topics covered include biological molecules, cellular respiration and photosynthesis, cell structure and function, cell division, genetics, molecular biology and human health, biological concepts, and scientific method.
+The topics covered include biological molecules, cellular respiration and photosynthesis, cell structure and function, cell division, genetics, molecular biology, ecology and evolution and human health, biological concepts, and scientific method.

-The overview at the beginning of each major section suggests a sequence of activities which can be used to help students overcome common misconceptions and develop a genuine, solid understanding of important biological concepts.
+The overview at the beginning of each of the first six major sections suggests a sequence of activities which can be used to help students overcome common misconceptions and develop a genuine, solid understanding of important biological concepts.

 The minds-on discussion/worksheet activities challenge students to actively develop their understanding of biological concepts using logical inference and the application of concepts to the interpretation of real-world situations and experimental and observational data.
 To maximize student participation and learning, you may want to have your students complete the questions individually or in pairs and then have a whole class discussion.

 These activities are designed for use in high school biology courses, but some of them could be adapted for use in a middle school classroom and others could be adapted for use in a college non-majors biology course.
 We encourage you to modify these activities to best meet the needs of your students, and we invite your feedback and comments.

 Authors: Dr. Ingrid Waldron is Professor Emerita in the Biology Department at the University of Pennsylvania.
 Co-authors include Dr. Jennifer Doherty, a post-doctoral researcher of science education at Michigan State University, and Dr. Lori Spindler, a lecturer at the University of Pennsylvania.
 They have developed these activities in collaboration with colleagues at Penn and K-12 teachers in the Philadelphia area.

 Subscribe to our listserv to receive notices when we post new activities or significant revisions.

 Understanding the Functions of Proteins and DNA (revised 9/2013)